WHO WE ARE

 Michelle Tam, MA

-Michelle Tam is a PhD student at the Dalla Lana School of Public Health, University of Toronto.
-She holds a MA in Gender Studies from Queen's University and a BSc (Hons) in Life Science from Queen's University.
+Michelle Tam (she/her) is a PhD student at the Dalla Lana School of Public Health, University of Toronto.
+She holds a MA in Gender Studies from Queen's University.
 Her SSHRC-funded master's thesis research focused on understandings of sexuality that reflect on racism, citizenship, diaspora, and transnational politics of sexuality, specifically among Chinese Canadian LGBTQ+ women and non-binary people.
 Currently, her doctoral research is focused on reproductive justice and access for racialized LGBTQ2S+ folks.
 In addition to being a researcher, Michelle is a community organizer and works with non-profit organizations around the intersections of race, gender, sexuality, and sexual health.

 Giselle Gos, R.P., Ph.D.